It's never too early to get ready for the end of the year - and tax filing. Follow these steps to get your books in shape.

 Step 3: Prepare your final payroll

 If you have employees, remind your employees to submit any outstanding expense reimbursements, and complete your payroll.
 Also include any year-end bonuses, annual benefits, or other final adjustments that need to be included.
-Remember that the final check date must be in 2019 in order for the amounts to be included in 2019 reporting.
+Remember that for these amounts to be included in the calendar year that you’re reporting, the final check date must be within the same calendar year.
 For more specifics on important payroll processing dates, see this article:

 Step 4: Reconcile your bank and credit card accounts